bruceravel/demeter/documentation/Athena/forward.rst

    #. installation instructions, document building instructions

-   #. need to make sure all internal links point at actual targets

    #.
 CC image in epilog + linebreak as a directive (not a role)

    #. mark index entries

+   #. link to AuCl plot in examples chapter

+   #. need a strikethrough role

 The best way to learn how to use :demeter:`athena` is to **use** :demeter:`athena`.
 Poke at the buttons, poke at the menus, try things just to see what happens.
 And above all, remember the physical and